Risheit/cscd58-load-balancer/README.md

 ```

 The following flags exist on the load balancer.
 Flags need to be placed before the positional arguments to be valid.
+- `-h`, `--help` displays the help text.
 - `-p`, `--port` sets the port the load balancer starts on.
 The default port is `40192`.
 - `-t`, `--stale` sets the time period of inactivity that a server will go through before the load balancer sends an is alive request.
 By default, this is `30` seconds.
 - `-r`, `--retries` sets the amount of times a request to an underlying server that fails is retried on a different server.
 After this retry amount, an HTTP 503 error is sent back to the client.
 By default, this is retry amount is `3`.
 - `-c`, `--connections` sets the size of the connections backlog the local socket the balancer can handle.
 In the underlying code, it calls `listen(..., connections)` when starting the balancer server.
 By default, this is 5.
 - `--log` is a number that sets the log level of the balancer.
-The higher the log level, the more is shown, going from errors > warnings > info > verbose > debug.
+The higher the log level, the more is shown, going from errors (at `1`), warnings, info, verbose, debug (at `5`).
 By default this is `3` (showing errors, warnings, and info logs).
 - `--robin`, `--least`, `--random` set the strategy being used for load balancing.
 Only one of these can be present when calling the balancer.
 By default, this is `--robin`.
   - `--robin` starts the load balancer using a weighted round robin algorithm
   - `--least` starts the load balancer using a least connections algorithm
   - `--random` starts the load balancer randomly selecting connected servers

 ### Running the Mininet examples
 The following mininet commands, located under the `./mininet/` directory, are Python scripts.
-If you run into an issue running them directly, please make sure you have the necessary executable permissions on the file or call them through the python interpreter:
+If you run into an issue executing them directly, please make sure you have the necessary executable permissions on the file or call them through the python interpreter:
 ```
 python [filename]
 ```